jLevere/resume/resume.typ

   "Austin, Texas",
   "May-August 2023",
   (
-    "Shadowed experienced pentesters on web app, external, and internal network penetration tests, gaining valuable insights", "Completed comprehensive internal training in internal network penetration, web application security, cryptography, social engineering, and mobile application security", "Worked in team to develop a C2 system using ETW for opportunistic traffic sniffing on Windows devices, enabling command execution and communication without direct socket use.
-Created and presented a proof of concept to IBM executives", ),
+    "Worked in team to develop a C2 system using ETW for opportunistic traffic capture on Windows devices, enabling covert communication without direct socket use.
+Presented a proof of concept to IBM executives.", "Shadowed experienced pentesters on app and internal network penetration tests, gaining valuable insights.", "Completed series of expert-led, training programs focused on network penetration, web application security, cryptography, social engineering, and mobile application security.", ),
 )